aws-amplify/docs/docs/lib/auth/fragments/ios/signin_with_custom_flow/10_cli_setup.md

     callback(null, event);
 };
 ```
-Verify auth challenge is used to verify the input entered by the user.
-The response from user will be available in `event.request.challengeAnswer`, the above code compares that with `privateChallengeParameters` value set in the create auth challenge trigger.
+Amazon Cognito invokes the Verify Auth Challenge trigger to verify if the response from the end user for a custom challenge is valid or not.
+The response from the user will be available in `event.request.challengeAnswer`.
+The code above compares that with `privateChallengeParameters` value set in the Create Auth Challenge trigger.
 Save and close the file, then switch back to the terminal and follow the instructions:

 ```